Detachment 860 Cadre

 SSgt Derrick Larmar

 SSgt Derrick Larmar has been the NCOIC of Knowledge Operations Management at AFROTC Det 860, Utah State University, since February 2014.
 He is responsible for all administrative processes and documentation for roughly 100 cadets seeking to become officers in the United States Air Force.
 SSgt Larmar also mentors cadets through each year of the AFROTC program, providing guidance and counseling to students and exemplifying the high standards of Air Force non-commissioned officers.
 He has seven years of experience as a Knowledge Operations Airman and has supported more than 10 squadrons and 4 air base wings.
 Prior to his current assignment, SSgt Larmar was assigned to the 57th Air Base Wing at Nellis AFB, NV.
 He has one wartime deployment.

-Joann Wade is the administrative assistant for the Department of Aerospace Studies at Utah State University.
-Since joining the department in 2010, her broad duties have included overseeing the university departmental budget, providing technical support, and assisting the AFROTC cadre with a variety of administrative support and scheduling.
+Kim Garrity is the administrative assistant for the Department of Aerospace Studies at Utah State University.
+Kim joined the department in the spring of 2018.
+Her broad duties include overseeing the university departmental budget, providing technical support, and assisting the AFROTC cadre with a variety of administrative support and scheduling.
 Her main focus is on helping the students have a positive experience while attending USU and participating in the AFROTC program.
 Her favorite part of the job is supporting the students as they work towards achieving their educational and military goals.
-Joann is married and has four children and five amazing grandkids.
-While not at work she enjoys spending time with family, being involved in the livestock showing industry, and watching St. Louis Cardinals baseball.
+Kim is married and has four children and six of the best grandkids.
+While not at work she enjoys spending time with family and her dog Hank, water sports, gardening, quilting and refinishing furniture.